-These are live documents reflecting the condition of the catchment at the publication date (noted on each).
+These documents reflect the condition of the catchment at the publication date (noted on each).
 They will be updated to reflect any changes throughout the first river basin planning cycle as required.
 This means that only the versions on the web are controlled and that printed versions may become out of date.